apple1417/bl-sdk-mods/Readme.md

 Thanks to FromDarkHell for finding the object which lets you gunzerk with only one equipped gun.

 Only compatible with BL2 (obviously).

+### Python Part Notifier
+Shows the parts making up all of your items and weapons on their cards.
+Yes this even includes Grenades, COMs, and Relics/Oz Kits.
+Has full mod support, so if a mod adds extra parts to a weapon or changes a part's mesh it will properly update.
+Unique part support is limited, they may just have the same name as the base part with the same mesh.

+What exactly is shown on the card is very customizable through the options menu.
+Don't care about a part slot?
+You can turn it off.
+Running out of space with all the parts you want to show?
+You can remove the original description.
+Or playing Randomizer and want to know what weapons each part comes from?
+Why not use detailed part names.
+All these options save between sessions, so you only have to set them up once.

+Note that there are thousands of parts, so it's not impossible that the mod gets something wrong, don't be afraid to double check.
+If you do find an issue please report it alongside a gibbed code for the item.

+Compatible with both BL2 and TPS.